SystemsApproach/book/security/systems.rst

 the session, then the server will fall back to the normal handshake process.

-The reason the preceeding discussion emphasized the *original* motivation is that having to do a TCP handshake for every embedded object in a web page led to so much overhead, independent of TLS, that HTTP was eventually optimized to support *persistent connections* (also
+The reason the preceding discussion emphasized the *original* motivation is that having to do a TCP handshake for every embedded object in a web page led to so much overhead, independent of TLS, that HTTP was eventually optimized to support *persistent connections* (also